Islamic schools and branches: Quranism

-Quranism or Quraniyya (القرآنية; al-Qur'āniyya) is a protestant branch of Islam.
+Quranism or Quraniyya (القرآنية; al-Qur'āniyya) is a quran only branch of Islam.
 It holds the belief that Islamic guidance and law should only be based on the Quran, thus opposing the religious authority and authenticity of the hadith literature.
 Quranists believe that God's message is already clear and complete in the Quran and it can therefore be fully understood without referencing outside texts.
 Quranists claim that the vast majority of hadith literature are forged lies and believe that the Quran itself criticizes the hadith both in the technical sense and the general sense.

 Liberal and progressive Islam

-Liberal Islam originally emerged out of the Islamic revivalist movement of the 18th-19th centuries.
+Liberal Islam originally emerged from the Islamic revivalist movement of the 18th–19th centuries.
 Liberal and progressive Islamic organizations and movements are primarily based in the Western world, and have in common a religious outlook which depends mainly on ijtihad or re-interpretation of the sacred scriptures of Islam.
 Liberal and progressive Muslims are characterized by a rationalistic, critical examination and re-interpretation of the sacred scriptures of Islam; affirmation and promotion of democracy, gender equality, human rights, LGBT rights, women's rights, religious pluralism, interfaith marriage, freedom of expression, freedom of thought, and freedom of religion; opposition to theocracy and total rejection of Islamism and Islamic fundamentalism; and a modern view of Islamic theology, ethics, sharia, culture, tradition, and other ritualistic practices in Islam.